 Figures, Graphs, Diagrams, Charts, Tables, Figure Legends, and Footnotes

 You may use a smaller type size but it must be in a black font color, readily legible, and follow the font typeface requirement.
-Color can be used in figures; however, all text must be in a black font color, clear and legible.
+Color can be used in figures and tables only.